ipr-cnrs/glpi-agent/README.md

   - libossp-uuid-perl
   - libdatetime-perl
   - libsocket-getaddrinfo-perl
-  ## Removed from dependencies to support old distros (before Buster)
+  ## Missing from `dpkg --info` but used in glpi-agent workflow
+  - libxml-treepp-perl
-  - usb.ids
+  - libxml-xpath-perl
 ```

 #### Debian glpi_agent__recommends_packages
 **List**.
 Recommandations for GLPI Agent package.
-* Based on `dpkg --info` output for .deb package version 1.4-1.
+* Based on `dpkg --info` output for .deb package version 1.5-1.
 * To skip the installation of these packages,
   see [glpi_agent__recommends](#glpi_agent__recommends) above.